fabio-miranda/fabio-miranda.github.io/courses/cs594-fall-2021/cs594-fall-2021-syllabus.md

 #### Objectives

 This course will focus on the intersection between visualization, data management, and data mining, covering the necessary topics to build visual analytics tools to handle big data.
-For the purposes of this course, big data will include any dataset with size (or complexity) that goes beyond the ability of standard tools and techniques to interactively manage and process it with a latency below 0.5 second [4].
+For the purposes of this course, big data will include any dataset with size (or complexity) that goes beyond the ability of standard tools and techniques to interactively manage and process it with a latency below 0.5 second.

 At the end of the course, students will have a good understanding of the state of the art in visual analytics of large data, limitations of current techniques, and promising research directions.
 They will also be able to design and implement visual analytics systems capable of handling large data, by combining visualization and data mining techniques, data structures and algorithms that work in tandem to enable interactive data exploration and tackle real-world problems.